• About

 Due to fertile lands and late industrialisation, the quality of the ingredients in Serbian food is always very high, even at budget restaurants – in Serbia, organic really does mean organic!

-Some Serbian food that you must try in Belgrade include:
+Some Serbian food that you must try in Belgrade:

 Burek – flaky pastry filled with meat, cheese or veg, popular all over the Balkans